 The Centre is driven by a voluntary Committee of local residents from all walks of life: teachers, solicitors, journalists, public servants and business types who all pool their energies and skills to ensure the Centre answers to the needs of a changing community.

-Drew Truslove has been on the committee for a year.
-He runs a company that consults in psychology, helping companies with profiling and leadership advice.
-His kitchen is stocked primarily with goods from the produce market, and his children are loud and enthusiastic contributors to NSCC music classes and playgroup.
+Drew has been on the committee since 2012.
+He consults in psychology, helping companies with profiling and leadership advice.
+His kitchen is stocked primarily with goods from the produce market and his children are loud and enthusiastic contributors to the Centre's Music and Movement classes and Explorers Playgroup.
 He brings to the committee perspectives around staffing, team structures, business analysis and strategic planning.